How can Social Anxiety Treatment in California help me? (Part 2)

 Step out of your comfort zone and engage in things you value

-In Part 1, I discussed how CBT for social anxiety can be beneficial.
+In Part 1, I discussed how Cognitive Behavioral Therapy (CBT) for social anxiety can be beneficial.
 I focused primarily on how reframing thoughts (the ‘C’ in Cognitive Behavioral Therapy) can lead to behavioral changes.
 It works the other way too.
 Initiating behavioral changes (the ‘B’ in CBT) can lead to modification of unhelpful thinking patterns.
 Engaging in different behaviors reinforces new and more accurate conclusions about ourselves and our feared situations.
 This is where stepping out of our comfort zone comes into play.

 An integral part of CBT for social anxiety is gradually exposing yourself to feared situations.